McGill-MiCM/MiCM_Fall2022/README.md

 ## Schedule

+* This schedule is tentative and subject to change.

 |Section | Topic | Date | Time | Instructor | Format | Registration |
 |-----| ------| ---- | ----- | ---------- | -------- | ------- |